sylviasullivan/sylviasullivan.github.io/index.md

 in the group of Aiko Voigt.
 We are using high-resolution modeling (the ICON model) both for idealized and Lagrangian trajectory studies.

-In the past few years, have also used geostationary satellite data to study tropical organized convection and associated precipitation differentiated by El Niño phase.
+In the past few years, I have also used geostationary satellite data to study tropical organized convection and associated precipitation differentiated by El Niño phase.
 And I completed my thesis on multi-scale modeling of cloud ice formation, both thermodynamic nucleation and secondary production processes.